-The Agency will utilize information technology as a core tool to achieve all of its goals and it will serve as a conduit and clearinghouse for all investment projects in the country by coordinating with the private sector to link investment ready projects with interested investors.
-Up to date and relevant Information is the key to sound business decisions.
-The agency will exchange critical and accurate information in an easily accessible way through our direct interactions with foreign and local investors, as well as any other relevant stakeholders - including the public at large and the media via a variety of innovative online and offline methods.
+The Agency utilizes information technology as a core tool to achieve all of its goals and it will serve as a conduit and clearinghouse for all investment projects in the country by coordinating with the private sector to link investment ready projects with interested investors.
+Up to date and relevant information is the key to sound business decisions.
+The agency exchanges critical and accurate information in an easily accessible way through our direct interactions with foreign and local investors, as well as any other relevant stakeholders, including the public at large and the media, via a variety of innovative online and offline methods.

-Product Improvement
+New PIO Identification & Product Improvement

 Finally, the Agency's approach to continuous product improvement will have the necessary impact of consistently being competitive.
-Product Improvement is the sustained activity required to address the developmental areas in each of the products/prospectuses/investment opportunities that the agency will be promoting to potential investors.
-While the agency will identify and deliver several investment prospectuses over the next four (4) years, these prospectuses will identify potential gaps or developmental areas that must be addressed in order for the prospectus to be internationally competitive.
-These activities must be completed prior to, or in parallel with, focused investor targeting and engagement.
+Product Improvement is the sustained activity required to address the developmental areas in each of the priority investment opportunities that the agency will be promoting to potential investors as well as identifying new PIOs.